 Here’s when I would recommend you claim one allowance.

 You probably know the drill by now.
-Claiming two allowances means even less tax will be withheld from every paycheck.
+Claiming two allowances means even less tax withholding from every paycheck.

 Here are the situations in which you should claim two allowances:

 - If you’re not married and you want to get as close as possible to break-even as possible (getting a $0 tax refund).

 - However, depending on your tax situation, you may end up owing a little bit.

 - If your financial health is good, this is the number of tax allowances I recommend that you claim.

 - If you have a second job and your filing status is single, you’ll end up filling out a W-4 for each job.

 - You can claim 1 allowance on each form W-4 OR you can claim 2 allowances on one W-4 and 0 on the other.

 - If you’re married with no kids.
 If you file jointly, you can claim two allowances.
 One for you and one for your spouse.